shawfdong/itch5parser/README.md

 In the C implementation, we use the `bswap` macros to do the conversion.
 The [bswap](http://man7.org/linux/man-pages/man3/bswap.3.html)
-macros are part of GPU extensions, so they are readily available on Linux systems.
+macros are part of GNU extensions, so they are readily available on Linux systems.
 On systems where the `bswap` macros are unavailable, such as macOS, we define our own.